 Previously Deprecated and Removed:

-• v0.1.2: TCP protocol support (removed in v0.1.3)
+• v0.1.2: TCP protocol support (removed before the current v0.2.x line)

 • v0.1.1: Legacy JSON line protocol (removed in v0.1.2; Protobuf required)